-- Gold Digger: Jeff exposes Mei as one of these.
+- Gold Digger: Jeff exposes Mei as a Fauxreigner who's only marrying Pierce for his money (and to make her family's company's takeover of Hawthorne Wipes that much easier).
 However, oddly for this trope this actually makes Jeff the bad guy; as Pierce points out, he was using Mei just as much as she was using him, there was still the possibility of good feelings between them, and it's clear that Jeff's real motives in doing so were less out of concern for Pierce and more because his vanity was wounded by Mei turning him down for Pierce.

-- May-December Romance: Mei is significantly younger than Pierce, prompting Jeff's disgust/jealousy.
+- MayDecember Romance: Mei romantically pursues Pierce, who gladly reciprocates.
+Mei is a hot thirtysomething and she is significantly younger than sixty-odd Pierce, prompting Jeff's disgust/jealousy.